2 Different Types of Eagles in Tennessee

 • Bald eagles reach sexual maturity at four to five years of age and typically breed every two to three years.
 The young eagles will leave the nest and begin to explore their surroundings when they are approximately 12 weeks old.

-• Throughout their lives, bald eagles will undergo several molts, in which they replace their feathers.
+• Throughout their lives, bald eagles undergo several molts, during which they replace their feathers.
 This process takes several months and allows the birds to maintain strength and agility.
-Bald eagles have a lifespan of up to 20 years in the wild.
+Bald eagles can live up to 20 years in the wild.

 2. Golden Eagle